-Platforms like Survey Monkey make it really easy for you to see your responses.
+Platforms like Survey Monkey make it easy for you to see your responses.
 You can generate statistical data at a click of a button.
-Should you wish to do further analysis, you can also download Excel files with all the data.
-You may also wish to use more specialist programmes like Python to uncover deeper insights.
+You can download Excel files with all the data if you wish to do further analysis.
+You may also use more specialist programmes like Python to uncover deeper insights.

 8. Tell the story

 Look back at your research objectives and address these in your report.
 Keep it clear and concise.
-And use charts and images as well as text to help bring the research to life.
+And use charts and images, and text to help bring the research to life.

-Now you have collected your data and pulled it together into a research report, you can use it to generate multiple pieces of content.
-In the next section we provide ideas on how to do this.
+Now that you have collected your data and pulled it into a research report, you can use it to generate multiple pieces of content.
+In the next section, we provide ideas on how to do this.

 Turning your research into engaging content

-The greatest thing about research is that you can package it up in lots of different ways.
+The greatest thing about research is that you can package it up in many ways.
 You can repurpose your research into multiple pieces of content - However you like, for as long as you like.